 In the EU, transport accounted for 30.9 % of final energy consumption in 2019, households 26.3 % and industry 25.6 %.

 Figure 6 shows the path of greenhouse gas emissions (GHG) from 2009 to 2018, the latest data available.
 All ENP-East countries except for Ukraine show increases, ranging from 1.1 % in Moldova (2016 data) and 2.1 % in Belarus to 42.0 % in Georgia (2015 data).
 Ukraine’s decline is possibly partly due to changes in the geographical coverage of the data from 2014 onwards.

 In the EU, greenhouse gas emissions in 2018 had fallen by 7.1 % from their 2009 value.

 Source data for tables and graphs

 For EU statistics, the main legislation covering the collection of statistics in relation to energy quantities is Regulation (EC) No 1099/2008 of the European Parliament and of the Council of 22 October 2008 on energy statistics.
-Since its adoption, it has been amended four times and a consolidated version is available.
-Energy quantities are usually measured in terms of tonnes of oil equivalent (toe), a normalised unit of energy that is assigned a net calorific value of 41 868 kilojoules/kg and allows the potential energy from different quantities of various energy sources to be compared.
+Since its adoption, it has been amended many times and a consolidated version is available.
+A summary of the relevant legislation is also available on Eurostat's website, under 'Legislation' on the dedicated section for Energy statistics.

 Tables in this article use the following notation: